TwoBitCliff/Jifs_Craft_Cider/README.md

     * Super users aer able to acces the admin, as well as add, edit and delete products.

 ### Features left to implement

+* In the future, the author would like to implement reviews for each product, displaying them in the product info page.
+* The ability for the user to search by brand.
+* Balance the amount of products in each category.

+## Technologies Used

 ### Languages Used